Contact Us 1-800-596-4880

 --providerId <value>

-Optional Client Identity Provider Id in which the API is associated with.
-Default is Anypoint Platfrom Client Provider.
+Optional Client Identity Provider Id that the API is associated with.
+Default is Anypoint Platform Client Provider.

 --responseTimeout <value>